Google Business Profile Post Image Size Best Guide (2022)

 Google Business Profile Post Image Size – Avoid Wide Images

-Below is an example of a Google Business Profile Post Image that was too wide (1280×720 px – 1.78:1 aspect ratio).
+Below is an example of a Google Business Profile Post Image that was too wide (1280×720 px, 1.78:1 aspect ratio).

 Here is the original image below.
 You can see the difference in quality and level of detail lost when used in the Google Business Profile Post Image above.
-Imagine if the picture had even more text written across it for the post.
+Imagine if the picture had even more text written for the post.
 Much of the text would be invisible or too compressed to read.

 Google Business Profile Post Image Size – Avoid Tall Images

 And here is the original image.
-Do you see the difference in detail due to the 1:2 (2560×1280 px) aspect ratio?
+Do you see the difference because of the 1:2 (2560×1280 px) aspect ratio?

 Google Business Profile Post Image Compression Size